 We have partnered with a number of entrepreneurship centers across the University ecosystem.
 These collaborations have been key in bringing together the wealth of innovative potential across all Faculties and disciplines, assembling a core that is not only poised for driving technological advancement but supported and able to help you reach for success and beyond.

-Concept, as imagined by Velocity, is an on-campus pre-incubator offering, dedicated to further supporting the University of Waterloo student community through business advisement for early-stage ventures.
-Science-focused ideas have a unique home in the Concept Science program, a collaboration between Concept and the Faculty of Science.
-Student teams within the Concept Science stream who require physical space to perform essential pilot studies, assemble prototypes, or hammer out their computational work have a place with their name on it in the Science Innovation Hub!
-Check out the Concept Science webpage for more information.
+Velocity is an on-campus pre-incubator offering, dedicated to further supporting the University of Waterloo student community through business advisement for early-stage ventures.
+Science-focused ideas have a unique home in the Velocity Science program, a collaboration between Velocity and the Faculty of Science.
+Student teams within the Velocity Science stream who require physical space to perform essential pilot studies, assemble prototypes, or hammer out their computational work have a place with their name on it in the Science Innovation Hub!
+Check out the Velocity Science webpage for more information.

 The University of Waterloo is home to world-class academic programming with a unique emphasis on innovative entrepreneurship.
 The Conrad School of Entrepreneurship and Business offers multiple frameworks that directly support and elevate students in venture creation, entrepreneurial skill development, and international networking.